Broadmoor, Colorado

-Broadmoor is a neighborhood in Colorado Springs, Colorado.
+Broadmoor is a neighborhood of the City of Colorado Springs in El Paso County, Colorado, United States.

 Geography

 Broadmoor was defined in 1901 as a plain in Colorado Springs.

 The neighborhood extends beyond the plain along the northern spur of the Cheyenne Mountain massif and into the valley of Cheyenne Creek, which has its source at the adjacent North Cheyenne Cañon Park's confluence of South Cheyenne Creek and North Cheyenne Creek.